ethereum/eth2.0-onboarding/docs/phase_0.md

 An [`AttesterSlashing`](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#attesterslashing) operation is used to police potentially malicious validator attestation activity that might lead to finalizing two conflicting chains.

-For example, validators can be slashed if they sign two conflicting attestations -- where conflicting is defined by [`is_slashable_attestation_data`](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#is_slashable_attestation_data) which checks if the attestations are slashable according to Casper FFG rules (in particular the "double" and "surround" vote conditions).
+Specifically, validators can be slashed if they sign two conflicting attestations -- where conflicting is defined by [`is_slashable_attestation_data`](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#is_slashable_attestation_data) which checks if the attestations are slashable according to Casper FFG rules (in particular the "double" and "surround" vote conditions).

 ```python
 class AttesterSlashing(Container):